boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 ---
 title: "The purpose of Blech"
 linkTitle: "The purpose of Blech"
-date: 2020-05-18
+date: 2020-05-25
 ---

 Blech is a new language that is aiming to substantially boost productivity and quality of applications in the embedded, reactive, safety- and realtime-critical domain.
+For short, we call it the embedded domain.

 ## Why Blech?

-There is a huge difference between the environments of a desktop, a server, or a mobile application and a typical application in the safety- and realtime-critical, reactive, embedded domain.
+There is a huge difference between the environments of a desktop, a server, or a mobile application and a typical application in the embedded domain.

 ### The domain is tough

-Applications from this domain, usually run on dedicated embedded hardware, to enable the interaction with its specific physical environment.
+Applications from the embedded domain usually run on dedicated hardware, to enable the interaction with its specific physical environment.
-More often then not the hardware is resource-constrained concerning memory and processing power.
+More often then not, the hardware is resource-constrained concerning memory and processing power.
 In order to fulfill safety requirements, the code needs to be safe, secure, reliable, and portable.
 Applications must be reactive, in order to fulfill realtime requirements, and deterministic to make reactions predictable and repeatable under test.

-This mix of requirements imposes a huge burden on developers, how to program their application.
+This mix of requirements imposes a huge burden on developers how to program their application.

 In principle there are two ways to organize the code: event-driven or threaded.